-We have proposed a holistic modeling framework based on multi-perspective modeling of healthcare systems and their discrete event simulation.
-In this framework, different aspects of the same system can be modeled using same/different backgrounds (i.e., simulation paradigms and theoretical models), and the representations resulting from these views are combined to create a whole system.
+We have proposed a holistic modelling framework based on multi-perspective modelling of healthcare systems and their discrete-event simulation.
+In this framework, different aspects of the same system can be modelled using same/different backgrounds (i.e., simulation paradigms and theoretical models), and the representations resulting from these views are combined to create a whole system.
 While all views can be specified with the same formalism, the framework also makes room for the use of multiple formalisms.
-A MDE approach is then used to assist the process of transforming the corresponding models into a homogeneous simulation code.
+A Model-Driven Engineering approach is then used to assist the process of transforming the corresponding models into a homogeneous simulation code.
 We have shown through a running example how this framework can be applied.
-The general problem is broken down into the four perspectives suggested: (a) health diffusion; (b) resource allocation; (c) individual behavior; and (d) population dynamics.
-A library of theoretical models for healthcare simulation that are proposed in the literature and that all fall within one of these perspectives is used to derive specific models.
-Since a multi-formalism modeling approach will most likely be required to capture the concerns in the different perspectives, as described in Figure 1, the framework we propose applies MDE techniques to transform all the models expressed into a common denominator for simulation.
-This allows the stakeholders in the different perspectives to choose the most suitable formalisms to model their problems and yet have a common understanding of the holistic view of the simulations without going through the hurdles of manually translating the models.
+The general problem is broken down into the four perspectives suggested: (1) health diffusion, (2) resource allocation, (3) individual behavior, and (4) population dynamics.
+A library of theoretical models for healthcare simulation that are proposed in the literature and which all fall within one of these perspectives is used to derive specific models.
+Since a multi-formalism modeling approach will most likely be required to capture the concerns in the different perspectives as described in Figure 1, the framework we propose applies Model-Driven Engineering (MDE) techniques to transform all the models expressed into a common denominator for simulation.
+This allows the stakeholders in the different perspectives choose the most suitable formalisms to model their problems and yet have a common understanding of the holistic view of the simulations without going through the hurdles of manually translating the models.

 The framework provides multiple levels of explanation in modeling and simulating healthcare systems.
-Dedicated experimental frames can be designed to answer perspective-specific questions, while a global experimental frame can be used to derive answers from the resulting global model that could not be accurately addressed in any of the perspective taken alone.
+Dedicated experimental frames can be designed to answer perspective-specific questions, while a global experimental frame can be used to derive answers from the resulting global model that couldn't be accurately addressed in any of the perspective taken alone.

-Another original and important contribution is that the integration approach proposed by the framework allows one to link models that have not been initially designed for this purpose.
-This is a significant difference compared with the classic model coupling approach where outputs of existing models are connected to input of other ones, provided the connecting ports were designed to serve that purpose at the time of the construction of these models, and that the ports fit each other.
+Another original and important contribution is that the integration approach proposed by the framework allows to link models that have not been initially designed for this purpose.
+This is a significant difference with the classic model coupling approach where outputs of existing models are connected to input of other ones, provided the connecting ports were designed to serve that purpose at the time of the construction of these models. and that the ports fit each other.
 This approach can be generalized beyond the framework to integrate models from other domains in a holistic study.

 DEVS is the common denominator for simulation in the framework proposed.
 However, any simulation formalism can be used instead, provided that it subsumes all other formalisms used during the multi-perspective modeling process.
-A corollary is that this also imposes the strategy of simulation adopted, whether discrete, continuous, or hybrid.
-In the case that the common denominator formalism chosen allows only discrete event simulation (respectively only continuous simulation), all continuous (respectively discrete event) models built during the modeling process in the various perspectives need to be approximated by their discrete event (respectively continuous) counterparts before or during their transformation into the final formalism.
-An alternative to choosing a common denominator formalism is to build in the framework a mechanism allowing co-simulation, that is, the concurrent execution and coordination of all models (whether discrete or continuous).
+A corollary is that this also imposes the strategy of simulation adopted, whether discrete, continuous or hybrid.
+In case the common denominator formalism chosen allows only discrete-event simulation (respectively only continuous simulation), all continuous (respectively discrete-event) models built during the modeling process in the various perspectives need to be approximated by their discrete-event (respectively continuous) counterparts before or during their transformation into the final formalism.
+An alternative to choosing a common denominator formalism is to build in the framework a mechanism allowing cosimulation, i.e., the concurrent execution and coordination of all models (whether discrete or continuous).
 We do not adopt this strategy.

-Our future direction is to expand on each of the developed models, toward a complete global model for the Nigerian healthcare system.
+Our future direction is to expand on each of the developed models, towards a complete global model for the Nigerian healthcare system.